 Binance was banned in the U.S in 2019 on regulatory grounds.
 However, its affiliate site, Binance.US, is fully compliant and available to Americans in 43 states.

 Binance appears to be a trustworthy crypto exchange with a few past issues.
 The Exchange has been accused by US and UK regulators of not doing enough to prevent money laundering, tax evasion, and other financial crimes on its platform.
-In 2019, the crypto exchange lost over $40 million worth of cryptocurrency to hackers, but all the affected users were compensated in full.
+In 2019, the crypto exchange lost over $40 million worth of cryptocurrency to hackers, but all the affected users were fully compensated.

 Yes, Binance has a user-friendly interface for beginners and offers educational resources to onboard new users.